 There are many surgeons who are qualified to treat obstructive sleep apnea, but few of them are so passionate about sleep breathing disorders and focused on patient's needs as Dr. Steven Park and his team.

-He is also the author of the book Sleep, Interrupted, and he offers advice and tips on his website doctorstevenpark.com.
+He also offers advice and tips on his website doctorstevenpark.com.

 Dr. Park was an obvious choice to feature here at Sleep Apnea Guide, and he was kind enough to put lots of thought and time into his answers.
 We thank Dr. Park for this effort, and we thank him for all that he does.
 Here now is the long awaited interview with Dr. Steven Park!